NAVIGATION

 Cancelling Hearings Prior to 24 Hours of Hearing : Scheduling party must cancel on JAWS and email efiled Notice of Cancellation to the JA.

-Cancelling Trial and Pre-Trial: If case has settled, one of the parties must email the JA an efiled documentation; however, this does not cancel the Pre-trial or the Trial.
+Cancelling Trial and Pre-Trial: If case has settled, one of the parties must email the JA efiled documentation; however, this does not cancel the Pre-trial or the Trial.
 A dismissal is needed to cancel the Pre-Trial Conference or the Trial.

 8.Notices: - (See Administrative Order S-2024-046, Paragraph 12(c)(iv) & (v))

-Unilateral Notices of Hearing.
+Unilateral notices of hearing.
 Hearings may be unilaterally noticed with a minimum of 60 days’ notice, and only due to a lack of cooperation.
 A notice of a hearing set unilaterally due to a lack of cooperation must describe, in detail, the efforts made to reach agreement on the hearing date.
 A single email, letter, or ultimatum is insufficient.
 Unilaterally set hearings that do not describe efforts to agree on a hearing date may be cancelled without notice.

 9.Exhibits: - (See Administrative Order S-2024-046, Paragraph 16)